Tyler-Oliver/drum-machine/README.md

 # drum-machine
-A drum created withb React
+A drum created with React